“Professor, you made it!”

 “Your food will be right out,” he tells us before disappearing as quickly as he arrived.

-“Did you make any students cry today, professor?”
-Samantha asks, grinning at me as she sips her old-fashioned.
+“Did you make any more students cry today, professor?”
+Samantha grins at me as she sips her old-fashioned.

-“It was only once.”
+“It was only that one time.”
 I roll my eyes.
 “She thought crying would get me to raise her failing grade, but it only pissed me off.”